quantu-mc/quantu-mc/culture.md

 - Work & Income
 - Public Holidays

-*Based off the course material of [Naar Nederland](https://www.naarnederland.nl/en/coursematerial).*
+*Based on the course material of [Naar Nederland](https://www.naarnederland.nl/en/coursematerial).*

-## Weetjes van Nederland
+## Culture in the Netherlands

-*Based off [Stuff Dutch People Like](https://stuffdutchpeoplelike.com/complete-list/) and De Wortels van Oranje.*
+*Based on [Stuff Dutch People Like](https://stuffdutchpeoplelike.com/complete-list/) and De Wortels van Oranje.*